beam-community/ex_machina/README.md

 ## Ecto Associations

-ExMachina will automatically save any associations when you call `create/2`.
-This includes `belongs_to` and anything that is automatically saved by using an Ecto changesets, such as `has_many`, `has_one`, and embeds.
+ExMachina will automatically save any associations when you call any of the `insert` functions.
+This includes `belongs_to` and anything that is inserted by Ecto when using `Repo.insert!`, such as `has_many`, `has_one`, and embeds.
 Since we automatically save these records for you, we advise that factory definitions only use `build/2` when declaring associations, like so:

 ```elixir
 def factory(:article) do